Charges filed against man accused of murdering Elwood police officer

 Boards was to have an initial hearing in court on Monday afternoon.

-Elwood police shooting suspect has extension criminal record involving firearms
+Elwood police shooting suspect has extensive criminal record involving firearms

 I-Team 8’s Richard Essex contributed to this story.